Aligning Neural Machine Translation Models: Human Feedback in Training and Inference: Aligning MT with Reward Models

+As illustrated in Figure \ref{fig:preference_model}, to perform the training dataset filtering, we use a filter that reranks the sentence pairs according to quality scores that indicate the correlation and relevance of each sentence and its given reference.
+This approach allows us to filter out low-quality sentence pairs, thereby improving the overall quality of the data.
 In our approach, we use a robust preference model called COMET-QE \cite{COMETQE20} as the data filter, which combines the use of encoders and a regression model trained on human-annotated data to estimate the quality score of each sentence pair.
-This reference-less model is expected to be more accurate in quality score estimation and have a superior alignment with human judgments than just resorting to the currently used cross-lingual encoders which only take into account vector-space mapping similarity \citep{DATAFILTERING}.
+This reference-less model is expected to be more accurate in quality score estimation and have a superior alignment with human judgments than just resorting to the currently used cross-lingual encoders which only take into account vector-space mapping similarity \cite{DATAFILTERING}.
 Furthermore, COMET-QE seems particularly suitable as our preference model during data filtering, as it is a multilingual reference-free neural-based metric trained on human annotations of translation quality, and therefore can be used to filter by thresholding on predicted quality or on the number of sentences in the training set.
 After scoring all sentence pairs, we select the threshold based on the number of high-quality sentence pairs to use as the filtered dataset for RL training.
 For that, we apply different thresholds and sizes to the reranked sentences.
 We, then, MLE fine-tune our baseline on these subsets and select the subset that gives the overall best-performing model on the dev. set.
 These best-performing models serve as baselines for our RL-based training and reranking methods during decoding.

 In conclusion, it is worth noting that our data filtering method is, as shown in Figure \ref{fig:preference_model}, one of three methods we cover for employing a preference model in the MT pipeline.
 This filtering method can significantly increase the performance of MT systems by introducing feedback in an earlier stage of the pipeline.